toniramon/Customizing-iTerm/README.md

-## vsCode with custom terminal.
+## VSCode with custom terminal.

-Once we have dont all the previous steps we can start customizing vsCode:
+Once we have dont all the previous steps we can start customizing VSCode:

 - Change font:

-vsCode > Preferences > Configurations > User Config
+VSCode > Preferences > Configurations > User Config

 On the top bar find: Editor: Font Family
-1 - Editor: Font Family -> Meslo LG S for Powerline
+* Editor: Font Family -> Meslo LG S for Powerline
-2 - Terminal > Integrated: Font Family -> Meslo LG S for Powerline
+* Terminal > Integrated: Font Family -> Meslo LG S for Powerline
-3 - Terminal > External: Osx Exec: iterm.app
+* Terminal > External: Osx Exec: iterm.app